 Can anybody help me with a good old fashioned recipe for Hot Cross Buns.
 The ones with plenty of spice and fruit like we used to get.

-By Lorimay from Perth, Western Australia
+By Lorraine from Perth, Western Australia

 Does anyone have a recipe for hot cross buns that I can make for a diabetic?
 All recipes I found use sugars and I would really like to surprise a friend who was recently diagnosed.
 Hot cross buns are her favorite, so I need a revised recipe.
 Thanks.

-By Dot from RI
+By dot from RI

 I to am careful about sugar.
 I have made yeast rolls using splenda and half white whole wheat flour and half white flour, but the best thing to do is go to a diabetic site so you can get the carb count.
 It is not just sugar but also carbs that count, Some people use almond flour to lower carb count too.
 Just remember it is the love that you put in it that counts.